Participating in a Clinical Trial

 Frequently Asked Questions

-When a patient arrives at the Ohio State University Veterinary Medical Center and is evaluated by one of the many specialists that work at our hospital, every potential option for diagnosis and treatment is offered.
+When a patient arrives at the Ohio State University Veterinary Medical Center and is evaluated by one of the many specialists who work at our hospital, every potential option for diagnosis and treatment is offered.
 This may include the potential for enrollment in a clinical trial if the patient is found to be potentially eligible.
 Should an owner decide that they are interested in a clinical trial, then all the details of that trial are then explained to them, often by a member of the BBVCTO, in partnership with the veterinarian in charge of the patient's treatment.

 Clinical trials at the Veterinary Medical Center adhere to a standard called Good Clinical Practice that ensures all data is accurate and patients are provided the highest level of care.